teknologi-umum/telephant/README.md

 ### Setting webhook URL

-3. Call the init http endpoint in your URL
+3. Call the init http endpoint URL in your in your browser (or GET request):
 ```
 https://my.telegram.callback/init
 ```